PRESENTATION & FILING OF ANNUAL RETURN

 As per section 92 of Companies Act, 2013–

-Every company shall prepare a annual return in the prescribed form containing the particulars as they stood on the close of the financial year regarding-
+Every company shall prepare an Annual Return in e-Form No. MGT-7 containing the particulars as they stood on the closure of the financial year regarding-

 a) its registered office, principal business activities, particulars of its holding, subsidiary and associate companies;